 When cold the gearchange is rather notchy, first gear in particular being rather difficult to find from standstill.
-Once warm, though, the change is very good.
+Once Above: austere, functional trim.
+The seats are fairly comfortable though, and the driving position is good.
+Above right: there's a fair amount of leg room in the rear and access is also good.
+Below: a simple rotary knob projecting from the front seat controls the backrest angle, a feature not found on many £1000 cars.
+Right: a good boot and a superb tool kit warm, though, the change is very good.
 The lever moves through a precisely defined gate and has synchromesh that's totally unbeatable but doesn't balk on fast changes.
 If there's one criticism to be made here, it's that the lever is sited a little too far forward and has movements too large in the fore-and-aft direction, features that make first and third a stretch when belted in.